Enid Greene Mickelsen: Comeback

-Greene has slowly made her way back up the state Republican ladder in Utah.
+Greene slowly returned to Utah state politics.
 In 2003, she was elected vice chair of the Utah Republican Party.

 Greene was a candidate for Lieutenant Governor of Utah in 2004, but her ticket with gubernatorial candidate Nolan Karras was unsuccessful, garnering only 34% of the vote in the Republican primary.

-After losing in the primary, Greene went back to being Utah GOP vice chairwoman.
-She became acting chair of the Utah Republican Party upon the resignation of Joe Cannon in November 2006, and was unanimously elected to serve as state party chair in February 2007 until the next convention in June 2007.
+After losing in the primary, Greene became Utah Republican vice chair.
+She became acting chair of the Utah Republican Party upon the resignation of Joe Cannon in November 2006.
+She was unanimously elected to serve as state party chair in February 2007 until the next convention in June 2007.

 Enid Greene remarried in 2008 to then sheriff's deputy, and current judge, Scott J. Mickelsen.
 She was a delegate at the 2012 Republican National convention, served as chair of the 2016 Republican National Convention Site Selection Committee, and was appointed by RNC Chair Reince Priebus as chair of the 2016 Republican Convention Rules Committee.